Policy: Academic Honesty

 Similarly, the clause above does not apply to graduate students.
 A student in any graduate program at Trinity who engages in any form of academic dishonesty will be expelled from Trinity with no opportunity to return.

 The management of cases under this policy requires great discretion.
 Students, faculty, and staff all have obligations to respect confidentiality, to refrain from spreading rumors about persons under investigation, to respect individual reputations, and to come forward with correct information if false claims arise.

 All persons who have responsibility for cases under this policy have a strict duty to maintain confidentiality about cases under investigation and the names and circumstances of the parties to the case.
 Confidentiality does not prohibit the persons responsible for conducting investigations or taking actions to speak with each other, to confer with other responsible parties, or to consult other persons according to a reasonable assessment of the need to consult and investigate.
 All persons involved in cases under this policy are reminded of the strict obligation to respect the reputations of persons involved and to refrain from discussing cases or individual students outside of the scope of the investigation and deliberations, including beyond the closure of the case.

 Any person who, with knowledge and intent, falsely accuses a student of academic dishonesty under this policy is liable for severe penalties.
 The dean may take action in the case of any student who makes false claims against another student.
 The president and provost will determine appropriate disciplinary action in cases involving faculty or staff who make false claims under this policy.

-The director is responsible for maintaining student disciplinary records for cases that arise under this policy.
-The director is responsible for tracking the number of offenses that a student may commit during her time at Trinity and to inform the provost and the president of the possibility of second and third offenses as the accusations arise.
+The provost will oversee the procedures for maintaining student disciplinary records for cases that arise under this policy in cooperation with the AHRB chair.
 Records maintained under this policy are separate from the student’s academic file, which is maintained by the Office of the Registrar.